Azizjon Ganiev

-Azizjon Ganiev (born 22 February 1998) is an Uzbek football midfielder who plays for Shabab Al-Ahli in UAE Pro League and the Uzbekistan national football team.
+Azizjon Ganiev (born 22 February 1998) is an Uzbek footballer who plays as a midfielder for Al Bataeh and the Uzbekistan national football team.

+Career

 Club career

 Played for the youth team FC Nasaf Since 2014, he has been involved in the main team.
 In early December 2016, information appeared about the interest of FC Zenit Saint Petersburg.

 International career

 Ganiev made his international debut for Uzbekistan on November 14, 2017, during a friendly match against United Arab Emirates.